What is Carcinoid Syndrome?

 Hormones are one way your body’s cells communicate with each other to help with bodily functions.
 For example, serotonin is a hormone that communicates with your gut to help with digestion.1

 When NETs produce too much serotonin, your body’s natural serotonin levels can be thrown off balance.
-The extra serotonin in the gut can lead to Carcinoid Syndrome Diarrhea.1
+The extra serotonin in the gut can lead to CSD.1

 Diarrhea can feel like an “eruption”